 Langtang National Park is one of the most beautiful areas for Nepal Trekking, Slow and Easy Trekking in Langtang.
 Not as popular, and therefore not as crowded, as some of the better-known regions, this area is rich in culture as well as fabulous mountain scenery.
 Spring and autumn is the best time to visit with clear air after the winter and monsoon early wildflowers in the lower reaches.
 The area is still very heavily wooded with mixed forests lower down and then pines higher up.
 Above Thulo Syabru is a wonderful region of mixed oak and hemlock, and hardly a person around.

-Slow and Easy trekking in Langtang takes you up through a huge, U-shaped glacial valley to Kyanjin Gompa which is surrounded by towering snowy peaks.
+Langtang's slow and easy trekking leads to Kyanjin Gompa, a massive U-shaped glacial valley surrounded by snowy peaks.
 There is a possibility to trek up the valley further as a day-trip to wonderful viewpoints above the village.
 On this area you can make the short and long trek, longer trek includes a climb over the Gosainkund Pass which is above a pilgrimage site with little temples dotted around a lake at 4,300 m.
 The pass, at 4,600 m is not as extreme as on some other treks so I would classify this trek as medium-hard.
 It’s actually easier than the Everest Base Camp Trek.
 We make the plan on your interest, fitness and look after you very much.
 The given Itinerary is rough (outline Itinerary).
 I will be on the trekking with you, so any time we can change it.

-For Slow and Easy trekking in Langtang, we should have to be well prepared by Suggested equipment.
-Our Slow and Easy Trekking Packages includes meals, accommodation, and safe drinking water etc. Langtang Trekking can do any time of the year and we also organize during all season.
+For trekking, we should have to be well prepared and our Slow and Easy Trekking Packages includes meals, accommodation, and safe drinking water etc. Langtang Trekking can be done any time throughout the year and we also organize trekking during all season.
 But March to May and Sept to Dec is the main trekking season.
 Trekking Planner Nepal provides a quality of service with reasonable price with a Flexible itinerary.

 Langtang is one of the excellent choice trekking location in Nepal for a variety of reasons, including the following:

-Is 14 Days Slow and Easy Trekking in Langtang right for you?
+Is Trekking slowly in Langtang right for seniors and childrens?

-Langtang Trek is a 14 Days walk in Langtang Region of Nepal.
+This slow and easy trekking package in Langtang is specially designed for children, trekkers with health issues, and kids for trekking in Langtang Region of Nepal.
 Normally the trek begins with a picturesque journey from Kathmandu to Syabrubesi, the beginning location.
 The walk continues through magnificent woods, past rivers, and up to high mountain passes, with stunning vistas of the Himalayas along the route.

 The Langtang Region is famous for its unique flora and fauna, which includes rhododendron woods, oak trees, and species including red pandas, Himalayan black bears, and musk deer.
 It also has numerous traditional Tamang villages where visitors may learn about the local culture and way of life.